BuildingBlocksTechnologiesLLC/BlockchainOpportunityAnalysis/README.md

 * nltk
 * StanfordCoreNLP
 * Numpy
+* date-extractor

 ### Programs

 NLP.py - Currently runs on JSON file and outputs JSONs of predicted NER.
-Takes in three inputs to be run: path to JSON file, path to Stanfordnlp file, and path to NER tagger file.
+Takes in three inputs to be run: path to JSON file, path to english.all.3class.distsim.crf.ser.gz which should be under classifiers in stanford-ner-4.0.0, and path to stanford-ner.jar which is under stanford-ner-4.0.0.
 Download files from stanford-ner-4.0.0 folder
 NLP_acc.py - Takes in JSON with labeled data and Outputs JSON with predicted data.
 Also prints out accuracy of the NER on labeled data. sample_jobs.py - Samples a specific number of jobs from available postings Statistics.py - Stemming and Stop Words.
 Takes in a JSON file path and currently doesn't output anything